alipman88/al-fpf-mobile/doc/rails_integration.md

   Note that individual devices will also cache the contents of this file upon app installation, and will automatically refresh once every week or so.

+## Application Settings

+Miscellaneous application settings are sent from the Rails app' API's `/api/v1/settings` endpoint (`fpf/src/controllers/api/v1/settings_controller.rb`), and received by `src/common/appSettings`.
+This integration could be expanded to include bits of data like a user's home city, which would be useful for WebView placeholders.